shibd/pulsar-io-sqs/docs/sqs-source.md

 | `awsCredentialPluginName` | String|false | " " (empty string) | Fully-qualified class name of implementation of `AwsCredentialProviderPlugin`. |
 | `awsCredentialPluginParam` | String|true | " " (empty string) | JSON parameter to initialize `AwsCredentialsProviderPlugin`. |
 | `queueName` | String|true | " " (empty string) | Name of the SQS queue that messages should be read from or written to. |

+The provided AWS credentials must have permissions to access AWS resources.
+To use the SQS source connector, make sure the AWS credentials have the following permissions to Amazon SQS API:

+- sqs:CreateQueue
+- sqs:DeleteMessage
+- sqs:ChangeMessageVisibility
+- sqs:GetQueueUrl
+- sqs:GetQueueAttributes
+- sqs:ReceiveMessage

+For more information about Amazon SQS API permissions, see [Amazon SQS API permissions: Actions and resource reference](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-api-permissions-reference.html).

 ## Configure it with Function Worker